-- Income Support
+- Income support

-- income-based Jobseekers Allowance
+- Income-based Jobseeker’s Allowance

-- income-related Employment and Support Allowance
+- Income-based Employment and Support Allowance

-- support under Part VI of the Immigration and Asylum Act 1999
+- Support as a result of the Immigration and Asylum Act 1999

-- the guaranteed element of State Pension Credit
+- Pension Credit

 - Universal Credit

 Early years pupil premium and pupil premium are the same thing.
 The government has made a distinction between the two because in order to qualify for pupil premium parents need to apply for free school meals.
 Once they are successful in their application pupil premium is automatic.
 However, as a consequence of giving reception, year 1 and year 2, free school meals parents stopped applying for free school meals as they did not see any point.
 Therefore they are being encouraged to apply for early years pupil premium instead.
-Once children in reception, year 1 and year 2 have qualified for Early Years Pupil Premium they should automatically qualify for pupil premium in year 3 as pupil premium is given to any student qualifying for Free School Meals in the last 6 years (EVER6 qualification)
+Once children in reception, year 1 and year 2 have qualified for Early Years Pupil Premium they should automatically qualify for pupil premium in year 3 as pupil premium is given to any student qualifying for Free School Meals in the last 6 years (EVER6 qualification).

-Please click on the links below to view information about how the school has used "Pupil Premium" money.
+Please click on the link below to view information about how the school has used "Pupil Premium" money.
 This has been allocated to provide help for students requiring additional support with reading and communication skills.